EOEPCA/deployment-guide/docs/building-blocks/resource-health.md

   -n resource-health --create-namespace
 ```

+!!! note
-> As part of this deployment, you will have a preconfigured healthcheck that runs every minute.
+    As part of this deployment, you will have a preconfigured healthcheck that runs every minute.

 3. **Bootstrap OpenSearch security**